Shader Toggler

 4. Setting Up a Shortcut

-Set up a shortcut, such as Ctrl+1, for the first group.
-Click the Shortcut Box and press the shortcut keys, then press OK:
+Create a shortcut for the first group, for example, Ctrl+1.
+Click the Shortcut Box, press your chosen keys, then click OK:

 ../_images/shadertoggler7.png